 “The Color Purple” follows the stories of four Black women living in early twentieth-century rural Georgia.
 The story centers around Celie, a teen girl who is navigating self-love, personal freedom, religion, race and sexuality while being trapped in an abusive marriage to a man known as “Mister.”

 The story also follows her sister, Nettie, who builds a life in Africa, her iron-willed sister-in-law Sofia, and Shug Avery, the woman who gives Celie the courage to live on her own terms.

-The book broke boundaries on the depiction of Black women and Black queer life and earned Alice Cooper a Pulitzer Prize.
+The book broke boundaries in its depiction of Black women and Black queer life and earned Alice Walker a Pulitzer Prize.
 However, Steven Spielberg’s 1985 adaptation was ignored by mainstream media for nearly 30 years, until it reemerged on Broadway in 2015.

 Check out films by: Ryan Coogler, Julie Dash, Yance Ford, Dream Hampton, Kasi Lemmons, Oscar Micheaux, Raoul Peck, Jordan Peele, Gina Prince-Bythewood, Issa Rae, Dee Rees, Boots Riley, John Singleton, and Robert Townsend.

 Podcasts and Digital Media

 For four years, Gene Demby and Shereen Marisol Meraji have led honest, thought-provoking, and nuanced conversations about race and how it touches every part of our society for the NPR podcast Code Switch.

 Demby and Meraji call upon historians, activists, sociologists, leaders and everyday people to provide reflections on America’s past, insight into America’s present, and ideas for the future.